johnwcowan/r7rs-work/PathnamesPython.md

 `(path-suffix `*path suffix*`)`

-Returns a the suffix of the filename (everything to the right of the last period) as a string.
+Returns the suffix of the filename (everything to the right of the last period) as a string.
 If there is no period or no components, returns `#f`.
 An initial period is not treated as a suffix delimiter.

+Another name for the suffix is the extension.

 `(path-with-suffix `*path suffix*`)`